rjsabia/the_livbit/README.md

 Want to try out the live site?
 ==============================

-Link to the live site: [Photo Babble](http://translator-adaption-40275.netlify.com)
+Link to the live site: [Livbit](http://translator-adaption-40275.netlify.com)

 Functionality and Use